 We've all heard the stories of the guys brand new custom-fitted driver shaft snapping on the flight back home.
 And all the airline offered him was a few measly dollars based on the light weight of the club.

-I've traveled thousands of miles (on full service and budget airlines) with my golf clubs and have never had a single one broken.
+I've traveled thousands of miles (on full service and budget airlines) with my golf clubs and have never had a single one break.
 Even with a travel bag, I take extra precautions.

 In this guide, I'll not only show you which are the best golf travel bags for airlines, but I'm going to show you how to pack a bag so you never ever have broken clubs.
 Plus, wheeling your golf back around the airport looks way more swanky than lugging it on a shoulder.
 Take your clubs everywhere!